 This week's lab is all about class design.
-Before you come to lab, you should read about the design process and do some of the early design steps for the class you'll be writing in the lab by writing out your design notes on the worksheet I've provided (which you need to bring with you to lab).
+Before you come to lab, you should read about the design process (ie this PDF) and do some of the early design steps for the class you'll be writing in the lab by writing out your design notes on the worksheet I've provided (which you need to have with you during lab).
+(You can recreate the worksheet in your notebook if you lose it and don't want to print it out again.)